Harem Scarem: 2020–present

 On April 24, 2025, the band commenced a European tour in association with Frontiers Music that had been announced in December 2024.
 The tour commenced in Madrid, Spain and concluded in the Netherlands on May 4, with the sole UK date being at the Underworld (Camden London) on April 28.
 The tour included a single night (April 27) at the Frontiers Rock Festival in Milan, Italy.
 Around this time the band announced on social media that new music was coming soon from the band, and on February 4, Frontiers released a lyric video single Reliving History, from the pending new album Chasing Euphoria, the release date for which (April 25, 2025) was confirmed on March 28 by Frontiers Music.
 In a later interview, Harry Hess confirmed that Reliving History was not considered a single, and that the first single from the album was "Chasing Euphoria", this released on February 24.
 This was followed on March 25 by a second single, "Better The Devil You Know", and on the April 25 the third single, "In A Bad Way".

 Also in April 2025, the band released Harem Scarem Best of Anthology Vol. 1 on vinyl to coincide with Record Store Day Canada.
 This exclusive vinyl release features a collection of singles from the band’s first decade together, with all tracks mastered for vinyl by Harry Hess.

+On 5 July 2026, Keely Smith, daughter of drummer Darren Smith, announced on The Metal Voice’s Facebook page that her father had been diagnosed with early-onset dementia/Alzheimer’s.
+The band responded on the same page: "As bandmates and friends, we fully support Darren, in the present as well as whatever his future holds, as I'm sure all of you do."